 Manor College strives to remain in compliance with the federally mandated requirements of the Drug-Free Schools and Communities Act.
 The College has adopted and implemented programs to prevent the abuse of alcohol and use or distribution of illicit drugs by both students and employees on its premises and as a part of any of the college activities.
-The primary areas on campus that oversees, enforces, and mandates the alcohol and drug policies include the Student Affairs Department, Dean of Students Office, Human Resource Department and the Public Safety office.
+The primary areas on campus that oversees, enforces, and mandates the alcohol and drug policies include the Student Affairs Department, Vice President and Dean of Student Affairs Office, Human Resource Department and the Public Safety office.
 For infractions involving employees, the Human Resources Department handles interventions and/or sanctions.
-Manor College has written policies on alcohol and drug testing and distributes this to students during orientation via the Student Handbook, through access to the online College Catalog/Student Handbook, and annual email notification.
+Manor College has written policies on alcohol and drug use and distributes this to students through access to the online College Catalog/Student Handbook and annual email notification.